Architecture Principles

 Time-based systems are predictable.
 Event-driven systems are responsive.

-If your system checks every minute “just in case,” you may be compensating for missing architecture.
+If your system checks every minute "just in case," you're compensating for missing architecture.
+Polling increases load.
+Events increase clarity.

 2. Optimize for Cognitive Clarity